GaloisInc/saw-script/doc/manual/manual.md

 The three primary functions of SAW are *extracting* models (`Term` values) from programs, *transforming* those models, and *proving* properties about models using external provers.
-So far, we've shown how to construct `Term` values from Cryptol programs (and later sections will describe how to extract them from other programs).
+So far we've shown how to construct `Term` values from Cryptol programs; later sections will describe how to extract them from other programs.
 Now we show how to use the various term transformation features available in SAW.

 ## Rewriting